Techpix-in/HT1-HorizonHire-Backend/README.md

 ## Job-Hunt-AI
-this repo is created for hackathon within Techpix Organisation
+this repo is created by Team Avengers(AMAN, RAHUL, ABHINN, SONAL) for hackathon within Techpix Organisation

 ## Step to run